kneitzel/NeitzelLib/README.md

 ## A Java Utilities Library

-This repository is **not** a production-ready library, but rather a loose collection of small helpers, utilities, and ideas that might come in handy for Java developers.
+This repository is **not** a production-ready library, but rather a personal collection of small helpers, utilities, and ideas that I find useful or interesting as a Java developer.

-The code in this project is intended as a **starting point** or **inspiration** for your own solutions.
-It is often easier to copy and adapt individual classes as needed instead of using the whole library as a dependency.

-Feel free to explore, copy, modify, and improve whatever you find useful.
+It serves primarily as a **knowledge base** and **inspiration pool** for my own development work.
+You're welcome to explore, copy, modify, or improve whatever you find helpful.

 > ⚠️ Use at your own discretion — no guarantees of stability, backwards compatibility, or completeness.